-A very important part of growing tomatoes is their need for vertical support.
+A very important part of growing tomatoes is that it is necessary to support them vertically as they grow large.
 This particular need is taken care of by using cheap and easy DIY tomato cages to give the plant the vertical support it needs to grow properly.

-As almost all tomato farmers can attest to, you need good tomato cages for support and sometimes the store-bought tomato cage just isn’t able to provide that kind of support over a long time period.
+As almost all tomato farmers can attest, you need good tomato cages for support whether they are grown in the ground or a pot, and sometimes the store-bought tomato cage just can’t provide that kind of support over a long time.

-Most of them end up breaking after a year or two, usually when you are removing or adding them to your garden.
-The wires are pulled loose after a little while and due to its flimsy construction it can end up broken from when you are taking care of your tomatoes.
+Most of them break after a year or two, usually when you remove or add them to your garden.
+The wires are pulled loose after a little while, and due to their flimsy construction, they can end up broken when you are taking care of your tomatoes.

 Note:

-It’s known that they are advertised as being reusable every time you plant tomatoes but the truth is that they can become damaged just from removing or inserting them into the ground.
+It’s known that they are advertised as reusable every time you plant tomatoes, but the truth is that they can become damaged just by removing or inserting them into the ground.

-There also comes the problem of storage space.
-Due to the tomato cages large size and its inability to be flexible, storing the cages can be a real problem.
+There is also the problem of storage space.
+Due to the size of the tomato cages and their inability to be flexible, storing the cages can be a real problem.

-What most people don’t know is that building tomato cages by yourself is a relatively simple and inexpensive task.
-And by using a couple of different techniques it can also be made to look attractive for your garden.
+Most people don’t know that building tomato cages yourself is a relatively simple and inexpensive task.
+By using a couple of different techniques and ideas, it can also be made to look attractive in your garden.

 Here are 10 DIY ways to build tomato cages for your garden: